neuromatch/NeuroAI_Course/_sources/projects/docs/project_guidance.md

 * Introductions (30 min = 2 min/student): say a few things about yourself, then about your research area or research interests.
 What are you really curious about that you might explore in your NMA project?
 Listen carefully as others talk about their interests.
-* Individual reading time (50 min): browse the project templates with slides and code
+* Individual reading time (50 min): browse the project templates, videos, slides and code.
 * Now brainstorm within your group (60 min).
 Definitely choose a topic and start thinking about concrete questions if you can.
 Make sure the topic you choose is well suited for answering the broad range of questions you are interested in.
 Try to come up with one or a few topics of interest, either by yourselves or directly from the booklet (i.e., project templates).

 **Tips:**